-The 2013 World Health Organization consolidated guidelines on the use of antiretroviral drugs for treating and preventing HIV infection recommend quantitative viral load testing as the preferred monitoring tool for diagnosing and confirming the failure of antiretroviral therapy.
+The 2013 World Health Organization consolidated guidelines on the use of antiretroviral drugs for treating and preventing HIV infection and recommends quantitative viral load testing as the preferred monitoring tool for diagnosing and confirming the failure of antiretroviral therapy.

-Qualitative viral load is the recommended approach to early infant diagnosis of HIV.
+Qualitative viral load is also the recommended approach to early infant diagnosis of HIV.
 It is necessary to consider planning and procurement jointly as testing for viral load and early infant diagnosis sometimes uses the same technologies, albeit with different reagents and consumables.

 The purchase of viral load and/or early infant diagnosis machines can cost more than US$150,000.
 Reagents and other consumables needed to produce a test results may vary significantly in price, with a range of US$10-85 per test for the reagents alone.

 We know there are significant challenges that limit the impact of investments in viral load and early infant diagnosis testing, including high and variable costs associated with the testing technologies, low utilization of machines, frequent test malfunctions.
 Expanding viral load and early infant diagnosis testing can be complex and requires, in addition to the cost of the products, significant investments in infrastructure such as sample transport networks and people.

 The Global Fund’s procurement strategy for viral load and early infant diagnosis focuses on both optimizing existing equipment and investments as well as supporting scale-up.
 The prime focus of the procurement strategy is to achieve simple, transparent and affordable pricing with optimal contracting models for analyzers and/or reagents for both existing and new investments.
 The strategy emphasizes maintaining a sustainable, competitive market through:

-Our interactive HIV Viral Load and Early Infant Diagnosis Selection and Procurement Information Tool provides guidance and clarity for partners procuring these technologies.
+Our interactive HIV Viral Load and Early Infant Diagnosis Selection and Procurement Information tool provides guidance and clarity for partners procuring these technologies.

-The information in the tool is continually updated and covers high-level topics including:
+The tool is continually updated and covers high-level topics including: